c2dc/iplite-sbseg2022/nuttx/tools/README.txt

 Makefile.[unix|win]
 -----------------

-  Makefile.unix is the Makefile used when building NuttX in Unix-like systems.
+  Unix.mk is the Makefile used when building NuttX in Unix-like systems.
   It is selected from the top-level Makefile.

-  Makefile.win is the Makefile used when building natively under Windows.
+  Win.mk is the Makefile used when building natively under Windows.
   It is selected from the top-level Makefile.

 mkconfig.c, cfgdefine.c, and cfgdefine.h
 ----------------------------------------